NorthropGrumman/seaside-gradle-plugins/README.md

 The seaside gradle distribution plugin provide the directory structure required to run a BLoCS application and all of its bundle dependencies.
 This plugin will then distribute and compress the bundles of files packaged, including blocs dependencies, jar files, and also resource files.

 ## This plugin requires properties in your gradle.properties file (usually ~/.gradle/gradle.properties):
+* nexusUsername     : the username to use when uploading artifacts to nexus
+* nexusPassword     : the password to use when uploading artifacts to nexus
+* nexusReleases     : url to the releases repository
+* nexusSnapshots    : url to the snapshots repository
 * nexusConsolidated : url to the maven public download site usually a proxy to maven central and the releases and snapshots
+* systemProp.sonar.host.url : url to the Sonarqube server

 ## Using this plugin
 To use the plugin you will need to add the classpath to your buildscript dependencies and then just apply the plugin.